loranallensmith/add-custom-report-page-example/README.md

 An example WooCommerce Admin extension that demonstrates how to build a custom report that uses WooCommerce Components to query data using core WooCommerce Data Stores.

+## About this example

-This extension registers a custom report page with WooCommerce Admin that uses the `withSelect` React hook to connect the rendered Report component to the WooCommerce Reports Data Store.
-The `ReportFilters` component updates the query parameters, which in turn updates the query provided to the Reports Data Store and refreshes the `TableCard` in the report.
+This extension registers a custom report page with WooCommerce Admin that uses the [`withSelect`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#withSelect) React hook to connect the rendered Report component to the WooCommerce Reports Data Store.
+The [`ReportFilters`](https://woocommerce.github.io/woocommerce-admin/#/components/packages/filters/README) component updates the query parameters, which in turn updates the query provided to the Reports Data Store and refreshes the [`TableCard`](https://woocommerce.github.io/woocommerce-admin/#/components/packages/table/README) in the report.

-The rendered report also contains `Card` objects with some basic debugging data to help demonstrate what data is being passed around when you modify the report filters with the `ReportFilters` dropdown.
+The rendered report also contains [`Card`](https://woocommerce.github.io/woocommerce-admin/#/components/packages/card/README) objects with some basic debugging data to help demonstrate what data is being passed around when you modify the report filters with the [`ReportFilters`](https://woocommerce.github.io/woocommerce-admin/#/components/packages/filters/README) dropdown.

 ## Try it out